 The lyrical subject matter was, however, an entirely different affair.
 While the California punk bands were crude and funny, for the most part Nirvana delved into darkness and gallows humor.
 No band was as successful playing punk rock as Nirvana during the 90s.
 And, for many, Kurt Cobain was the last rock star, the last remnant a quickly of a dying age.
 The band has sold over 75 million records worldwide, with every piece of merchandise branded with the Nirvana name marketed heavily in all corners of the world.

 The 90s were a very successful time for melodic punk rock music.
-Alas, while this could not last, most of the bands active then are still making music today.
-While critics never entirely embraced this more palatable version of punk rock, some have around to appreciating it.
+Alas, while this could not last, most of the bands active than are still making music today.
+While critics never entirely embraced this more palatable version of punk rock, some have been turned around to appreciating it.
 Perhaps it’s a matter of nostalgia for a time when guitars could frequently be held on the radio.
 Or, perhaps it is an acceptance of punk rock’s numerous facets.
 Either way, the pop punk bands if the 90s could not be ignored for long.